 What are you looking for?

 There are so many amazing things to do on a day out in Cardiff Bay, it really is a great destination for visitors of all ages.
-Get active over at the International Sports Village, where you can make a splash at Cardiff International White Water, get your skates on at Ice Arena Wales or dive right in at Cardiff International Pool.
 Places to visit include some of the city’s most famous landmarks, you can learn all about science at Techniquest or take a trip out to historic Flat Holm island.
-Kick back and watch the latest blockbusters, see a show at Wales Millennium Centre, try ten pin bowling or even catch the Cardiff Devils in action.
+Kick back and watch the latest blockbusters, see a show at Wales Millennium Centre or go ten pin bowling.

 We all enjoy a little wining and dining from time to time and Cardiff Bay has some of the best places to eat and drink in the city.
 With its beautiful waterfront backdrop, Mermaid Quay boasts a variety of restaurants and bars to suit many different tastes and occasions.
 Nearby, The Red Dragon Centre also offers a fine choice of food outlets and a pub alongside its quality indoor entertainment.
 When something more casual is called for, you’ll find no shortage of cafes or coffee houses and there’s even a Portuguese bakery!

 Bordering Cardiff Bay's freshwater lake, the Sports Village boasts two Olympic standard sporting facilities, Cardiff International White Water and Cardiff International Pool; as well as the Viola Arena, both a public skating rink and home of the Cardiff Devils.